 Our goals

-• Investigating new non-invasive brain stimulation modalities for cognitive enhancement and the treatment of cognitive impairment, including novel stimulus waveforms and combination treatments with concurrent cognitive training or psychotherapy.
+• Investigating new non-invasive brain stimulation modalities for cognitive enhancement and treatment of cognitive impairment.

 Clinical trials and interventional studies

 We conducted the first randomised controlled trials of TMS (1999), tDCS (2010), ketamine (2014), ECT (2014) and tRNS (2020) in Australia, for the treatment of depression.
-We also conducted the world’s first RCTs testing bilateral TMS and multiple TMS sessions per day for the treatment of depression.
-We recently completed the world’s largest RCT of racemic ketamine as a pharmacological treatment for treatment resistant depression, and developed a comprehensive framework for monitoring the safety of ketamine treatment (Ketamine Side Effect Tool).
+We also conducted the world’s first randomised controlled trials testing bilateral TMS and multiple TMS sessions per day for the treatment of depression.
+We recently completed the world’s largest randomised controlled trials of racemic ketamine for treatment resistant depression, and developed a comprehensive framework for monitoring the safety of ketamine treatment (the Ketamine Side Effect Tool).
 Our research findings have informed Royal Australian and New Zealand College of Psychiatrist (RANZCP) guidelines on ECT, TMS, tDCS and ketamine treatment.

 Our current clinical studies include:

-• The Randomised Controlled Trial of Frontoparietal and Temporoparietal ECT for Severe Depression: The RAFT ECT Study [Lead: Prof Colleen Loo]
+• The Randomised Controlled Trial of Frontoparietal and Temporoparietal ECT for Severe Depression: The RAFT ECT Study, led by Prof Colleen Loo.

-• The Trial of Enhanced Neurostimulation for Anorexia (TRENA) [Lead: Dr Donel Martin]
+• The Trial of Enhanced Neurostimulation for Anorexia (TRENA), led by Dr Donel Martin.

-• Treatment Resistant Depression Intervention with Psilocybin-assisted Psychotherapy (TRIP) [Lead: Dr Michael Millard.
-Co-leads: Dr Jonathan Brett, Dr Adam Bayes, Prof Colleen Loo)
+• Treatment Resistant Depression Intervention with Psilocybin-assisted Psychotherapy (TRIP), led by Dr Michael Millard and co-led by Dr Jonathan Brett, Dr Adam Bayes, Prof Colleen Loo.

 The CARE Network is an international collaboration involving >50 hospitals aimed at improving clinical practice and furthering research in ECT, TMS, tDCS and ketamine treatments, via the use of a standardised data collection framework.
 The CARE data collection framework assists services with improving clinical care and complying with data collection requirements.
 Collation and analysis of these real-world clinical data also produces findings that inform treatment guidelines and translation of research into clinical practice.